slgobinath/SafeEyes/README.md

 ### Install in a virtual environment

-Some Linux systems like CentOS do not have matching dependencies available in their repository.
+Some Linux systems like CentOS do not have matching dependencies available in their repository (of course you can use the flatpak there).
 In such systems, you can install and use Safe Eyes in a Python virtual environment.

 1. Install the necessary dependencies for CentOS 7